Concord NC

 Charlotte Motor Speedway

 One of NASCAR's most iconic venues sits right in Concord.
 Major race weekends, holiday light shows, car meets, and track experiences run year-round.
-If you live here, it's just part of the scenery.

-Concord Mills & Great Wolf Lodge
+Concord Mills and Great Wolf Lodge

 What to Think Through Before You Buy in Concord